-I think it’s safe to state that most everybody eats and enjoys pizza.
+It’s safe to say that most everybody eats and enjoys pizza.
 It’s a food that transcends nationality, political and religious differences, and class.

 I like the childlike enthusiasm and messiness that it inspires.
-I like that it’s a homemade food that many top quality places continue to offer at a price point that does not burn a hole in my wallet.
-I love the variety of styles that exist.
-And of course, I love how terrific pizza looks in photographs.
+I like that it’s a homemade food that many quality places offer at a price that does't burn a hole in my wallet.
+I love the variety of styles.
+And of course, I love how great pizza looks in pictures.

-These pictures are from New York places only.
-For more pizza pictures – and written stories about pizza and other food topics – check out my blog, pizzacentric.com.
+These photos are all from spots in New York City.
+For more – and for written stories about pizza and other food topics – please check out my blog, pizzacentric.com.

-It’s the guy at Brennan & Carr who with native-Brooklyn-cool employs tongs to dunk your entire roast beef sandwich – including the bun! – into a basin of hot beef jus.
-It's Joe Ades, the vegetable peeler salesman (now deceased) who earned his living not solely due to the superiority of those peelers, but because of his infectious personality.
-And it's those hoards of people who wait in lines at restaurants in cities around the world all because they want what these places have.
+I love to photograph food passion and food action.
+Whether it’s the guy at Brennan & Carr who with native-Brooklyn-cool employs tongs to dunk your entire roast beef sandwich (including the bun!) into a basin of hot beef jus.
+Or Joe Ades, the vegetable peeler salesman (now deceased) who earned his living not just thanks due to the superiority of those peelers, but because of his infectious personality.
+Of course, it's also the hoards of people who wait in long lines at restaurants in cities around the world all because they want what these places have.

 Photographs made for Dulce de Leche, an amazing Argentine bakery in West New York, NJ.

-The empanadas (baked, not fried) are way better than any I’ve had in NYC.
-The ultra-thin “sandwiches de miga” are superior to any I tried in Buenos Aires when I was there in 2013.
-And the cakes, pastries, and any and all of the items that employ dulce de leche (caramel made from sweetened milk) – well, they’re good enough to give me a sweet tooth – and that’s not usually my thing.
+The empanadas (baked, not fried) are way better than any I’ve had in NYC, the ultra-thin “sandwiches de miga” are superior to any I had in Buenos Aire, and the cakes, pastries, and any and all of the items that employ dulce de leche – well, they’re good enough to give me a sweet tooth – and that’s not usually my thing.

-Chateau d’Uzer, a “chambre d’hôte” located in Ardèche, France, was owned by Eric and Muriel Chevalier, two extraordinary people whose array of talents, continuous hard work, exquisite taste in decor and food, and relaxed approach to service meant that every visitor was guaranteed a terrific time.
+Chateau d’Uzer, a “chambre d’hôte” located in Ardèche, France, was owned by Eric and Muriel Chevalier, two extraordinary people whose array of talents, continuous hard work, exquisite taste in decor and food, and relaxed approach to service meant that every visitor was guaranteed a magical experience.

-In 2007, I trailed alongside them for a couple of days to produce new photos for their website.
-It was impossible not to be blown away by the breadth of the work that they did: trying to fit a last-minute reservation into the books, shopping at a farmers’ market and a nearby farm, tasting and buying wine, picking herbs out back, scooping frogs from the pool with a net, cooking seemingly all the time, serving guests breakfast, and on certain evenings serving one dinner for children and a second (5 course) meal for adults.
+In 2007, I trailed alongside Eric and Muriel for a couple of days to make new photos for their website.
+It was impossible not to be blown away by the breadth of the work that they did: dealing with a last-minute cancellation by making calls to people on a wait list, accounting in the office, shopping at a farmers’ market and a nearby farm, tasting and buying wine, picking herbs out back, scooping frogs from the pool with a net, cooking just about all of the time, serving guests breakfast, and on certain evenings serving one dinner for children and a second (5 course) meal for adults.

 The place is still there – and I’ve no doubt it is still lovely (and visit-worthy) – but Eric and Muriel sold it to a new owner in 2013.
 So for me it could never be the same.